-Jennifer is a co-founder and Vice-President of Pockets of Light.
+Jennifer is Vice-President of Pockets of Light.

 After completing her BA in psychology from the State University of New York at the University of Buffalo, Jennifer continued her education at Long Island University, CW Post earning an MA in school counseling.
 During her work as a high school guidance counselor at the Solomon Schechter Hebrew Day School in New York, Jennifer focused on individual and group counseling for her students.